 A quick note about cooking Matcha –

 Some people think you are supposed to use cooking Matcha for shakes and smoothies.
-STOP!
+STOP RIGHT NOW!

 Cooking Matcha is meant for exactly that… Cooking.
-It’s only tolerable when you add lots of sugar (almost 33X more sugar than Matcha per serving!).
+It’s only tolerable when you add lots of sugar (almost 33X more sugar than Matcha per serving just to fix it!).

 How can you tell if it’s good or bad Matcha when you're in the store?

 1) Is it Ceremonial grade?
 Good Matcha is a Ceremonial Grade Matcha.
 This means this Matcha is considered worthy to be used in the Japanese tea ceremony.
 The Japanese take their tea very seriously, so this is a good thing to notice right away.